CAPIM is dedicated to providing innovative solutions

-The Centre for Aquatic Pollution Identification and Management - CAPIM - comprises a multidisciplinary research group to address the impact of pollution on waterways and what can be done to reduce risks to the community and the environment.
+The Centre for Aquatic Pollution Identification and Management (CAPIM) incorporates a multidisciplinary research team, to address the impact of pollution on waterways and ecosystems.
+We also identify strategies to reduce risks to the community and the environment.

 In order to assess pollution and its affects upon aquatic ecosystems, CAPIM engages in ecotoxicology, biomarkers, fish histology, metabolomics, field based microcosms in freshwaters and estuaries, animal morphology, animal behaviour, contaminants in fish.